 If you or someone on your expedition has a spinal injury, go to a hospital immediately.
 The doctor will know the best way to clean and dress the wound to prevent infection.
 In the meantime, rub the affected area with warm water and antibacterial soap and keep gentle pressure on it to slow down the bleeding.

-How To Safely Hold a catfish
+How To Safely Hold This Fish

 If you follow the steps correctly and can catch it successfully, you don’t have to worry about holding it later.
 You will have the ability to hold it correctly without effort.
 But always be careful, some larger catfish can break the skin when they bite.